-This ride in Suffolk is a 20mile loop to the river Deben at Waldringfield, off-road for about half the distance .
+This ride in Suffolk is a 20-mile loop to the river Deben at Waldringfield, off-road for about half the distance .
 The outward leg is mainly off-road, returning on very quiet roads.
-This is one of my favourites, I love that you can ride off-road from Ipswich to such a beautiful location.
-No car required 2 wheels definitely better!
+This is one of my favourites; I love that you can ride off-road from Ipswich to such a beautiful location.
+No car required: two wheels definitely better!
 The soil is sandy and there are no appreciable hills.
 There is one sandy scramble around the gravel pits on Ipswich road as you head towards Waldringfield.
-The only tricky navigation is near the Stables coffee shop, here the bridleway runs adjacent to the road.
-Look for the signs else you’ll end up on the road.
+The only tricky navigation is near the Stables coffee shop, where the bridleway runs adjacent to the road.
+Look for the signs, else you’ll end up on the road.

 Ipswich to Waldringfield Ride Report

 This training ride was WET although it wasn’t raining.
-It had hailed and rained in the morning, snowed the previous day, so the usually free draining soils were waterlogged.
+It had hailed and rained in the morning, snowed the previous day, so the usually free-draining soils were waterlogged.
 This resulted in some spectacular puddles.
-Some could be ridden around others just had to plough through.
-We did the reverse of the published route and I am glad we did as by the time I had completed the off-road section I had serious grit in my disk brakes, to have cycled another 10 miles with all that grinding would have been unbearable!
+Some could be ridden around, others we just had to plough through.
+We did the reverse of the published route and I am glad we did as by the time I had completed the off-road section I had serious grit in my disk brakes; to have cycled another 10 miles with all that grinding would have been unbearable!

 The ride down to the Red Lion at Martlesham then up to Old Marltesham church was uneventful.
 Once onto the quiet lane that leads to Waldringfield the water had built up.

-Waldringfield, main picture, was peaceful as ever, although it was a chill 5C the sailing club were out in the Cadets.
+Waldringfield (main picture) was peaceful as ever.
+Although it was a chill 5ºC, the sailing club were out in the Cadets.
 There was practically no wind – good for cyclists, less so for sailors!

 Heading out of Waldringfield off-road on a track by the school was very damp – the usually soft squirmy dry sand was more solid but a grit bath for the chain.
 The more wooded parts of the bridleways were muddy, so bike and rider were pretty mucky when we got home.